Modern Slavery Act Statement

-Bayer expects its employees to be respectful, professional, and fair in their dealings with colleagues and third parties, including customers, suppliers, and officials.
+Bayer expects its employees to be respectful, professional, and fair in their dealings with colleagues and third parties, including customers, suppliers and officials.

+Owing to these policies and the above mentioned values, Bayer is committed to not tolerating Modern Slavery.
 The observance of human rights is an integral part of our sustainability management and our human resources strategy.
 Responsibility for this topic lies with the Board of Management member responsible for Human Resources, Technology and Sustainability, who is assisted by the Sustainable Development Committee (SDC).
 Directives, processes, and management and monitoring systems control the implementation of human rights standards in business operations.

 To create a positive compliance culture in our company, we support all employees in conducting their professional activities with integrity and avoiding potential violations before they can occur.

 Bayer therefore organises Group-wide training programs tailored to requirements and target groups, along with extensive communications activities on relevant compliance issues and risks.
 The purpose of training is to educate Bayer employees about laws and company regulations relevant to their daily activities, support them in identifying situations of potential risk and provide practical advice on how to act in a compliant manner.

 The aim of these targeted training programs is to ensure that employees do not overstep boundaries out of ignorance or uncertainty.
 Our compliance training programs reflect the main compliance risk areas and are available in various formats to meet the training needs of different employee groups.
 Some take the form of online training programs, while others involve face-to-face training sessions or workshops.

-9 Corporate Responsibility
+7. Corporate Responsibility